Atomox/ExampleCode/Tutorials/docker.readme.md

 Docker is just like Vagrant, in that it is a virtual machine you can use to setup servers.
 Unlike Vagrant, Docker makes little packages (containers) around each major piece of the system, so they can be reused, and are independant of one another.
 So, instead of one package for the entire system, a LAMP stack would have Apache, PHP and MySQL in their own containers.
 We set up each separately, then use `docker-compose` to get them talking together.
 This is (mostly) easier, and maybe even more secure.
 Maybe.

-In linux, these containers run natively, making them more usable in PRODuction environments, as well as on you developer machine.
+In linux, these containers run natively, making them more usable in PRODuction environments, as well as on your developer machine.
 Since OSX Yosemite, they even run more natively, and don't require VirtualBox or Parallels.
 That means, they should be less of a hog on your system.

 ## Running Containers
 You can also run single containers without talking to other systems, which can be good for 1-time calls, like compiling a Java application in Maven, or a 1-time SASS compile.
 While you can run multiple containers, and link them this way, it's dumb, messy, and each command is like a 500 character bash command.
 Instead, `Docker-Compose` has a format for a docker-compose.yml file, where you tell each container how to talk to one another.

 In `docker-compose`, we define a single file, referencing each container we'll use in our system of containers, declare any volumes (symlinks) into the containers from our computer, and even network them together.
 Then, with one command: `docker-compose up`, we bring the entire system up.

-## Differences to note
-When we reference the containers by host/ip address, we use the container name *instead* of localhost.
-So, when your MySQL container is called `my_cool_mysql`, your PHP container would access it internally using: `my_cool_mysql` as the host.
-Externally, it would depend upon if you expose the port.

 ## Exposing ports
 Ports are how applications expose themselves to be reached by the outside world.
 This is a Linux/Operating Systems concept, not a Docker one.
 Docker just allows you to declair where your containers are looking for their ports.
 You can tell Docker which ports to expose inside of the container, as well as where to expose them *outside* the container.
 By default, you probably only wanna expose them inside the container, since all containers inside the same docker-compose system will know where these ports are.
 By not exposing the outside port number, your system will be more secure, although it is handy for local development, like when you want to connect to your MySQL container with Sequel Pro.